parthbalar7/Online-Gas-Cylinder-Tracking-System/README.md

 7. run command - touch webpack.mix.js
 8. run command - yarn dev OR npm run dev (if you use npm)
 9. open onother terminal in main folder
-10. run command - yarn watch
+10. run command - yarn watch OR npm run watch (if you use npm)